dime-coin/electrum-docs/index.rst

 Welcome to the Electrum Documentation!
 ======================================

-Electrum is a lightweight Bitcoin wallet.
+Electrum-Dime is a lightweight Dimecoin wallet.

 .. toctree::
    :maxdepth: 2